ksachdeva/langchain-graphrag/README.md

 your own implementation i.e. your choice of LLM, embedding models etc. Even some of the classes as long as they implement the required interface.

+**Note**:

+Make sure to rename `.env.example` with `.env` if you are using OpenAI or AzureOpenAI and fill in the necessary environment variables.

 ```bash
 # To generate the index
 # default set azure_openai/gpt4-o/text-embedding-3-small